YangLu1031/cloud-builders/Beta/README.md

 ## TODO

-- Add images for wget, kustomize, scaffold, helm, python3, terraform, firebase.
+- Add images for wget, python3, terraform, firebase.
 - Migrate gcs-fetcher and gke-deploy to AR.
 - Automate all the things!